 * Trump threatens tariffs on $100 bln more of China trade

-* Qatar oil min says OPEC should keep cuts going
+* Qatar oil minister says OPEC should keep cuts going

-NEW YORK, April 6 (Reuters) - Oil prices fell more than 1 percent on Friday after U.S. President Donald Trump threatened new tariffs on China, reigniting fears of a trade war between the world's two largest economies that could hurt global growth.
+NEW YORK, April 6 (Reuters) - Oil prices fell about 2 percent on Friday after U.S. President Donald Trump threatened new tariffs on China, reigniting fears of a trade war between the world's two largest economies that could hurt global growth.

 Trump said on Thursday he had ordered U.S. trade officials to consider tariffs on an extra $100 billion of imports from China, escalating tensions with Beijing.